Diniboy1123/manifesto/README.md

 - `bind_addr`: Bind address to expose the service to.
 If set to `127.0.0.1` only local connections will be accepted, if set to `0.0.0.0` all connections are accepted.
 If set to a specific interface's IP address, only connections coming from that interface will be accepted.
 - `save_dir`: Directory where cached requests will be saved for the `cache_duration` time.
 The tool deletes all files stored here during each startup, so don't put anything important here.
 The directory will be created if it doesn't exist.
 - `log_path`: Path to the log file.
 If not set, only stdout will be used.
 - `allow_subs`: If set to `true`, subtitles will be included in transformed manifest files.
-By default off, because some providers include subtitle streams, but in reality it's unused.
+By default off, because some providers include subtitle streams, but in reality it's unused or only contains debug information.
 - `cache_duration`: Duration for which the cached requests will be saved.
 All calls done by the service will be cached for this duration including source manifests.
 Choose a value wisely.
 Too less and you end up hammering the source.
 Too much and you end up with a lot of data on your disk + manifests will serve stale data.
 - `global_headers`: HTTP headers that will be added to all requests.
 This is useful for authentication or other purposes.
 The headers are passed as a map of key-value pairs.
 Not necessary if you don't need any headers.
 - `http_proxy`: Proxy to use for outgoing HTTP traffic.
 This is useful if you want to route all requests through a proxy.
 The proxy is passed as a string in the format `protocol://username:password@host:port`.
 If not set, no proxy will be used.
 Equivalent to `HTTP_PROXY` environment variable.